maximilionus/byedpictl/README.md

 interactions, like starting/stopping the tunneling and so on.
 A desktop entry will be created on initial project installation and can be accessed on any XDG-compliant desktop environment to start the graphical menu.

+To run the graphical interface on the target system, `zenity` must be installed.
+Most distributions provide it out of the box.

 ## Configuration